jhaskinsjr/nebula/README.md

 functional programming style.
 (Consider: `map`, `functools`, `filter`, `any`, `all`, `itertools`.)
-Indeed, Python's tools allowed me to quickly develop the infrastructure that underpins the simulator's design philosophy of loosely coupled, largely independent processes that communicate over a network.
+Indeed, Python's tools allowed me to quickly develop the infrastructure that underpins the simulator's design philosophy of loosely coupled, largely independent services that communicate over a network.

 With Python, I was able to get the infrastructure developed in just a